SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 Here are some of the methods we use when working with the database.

-In this example we will be using a Book database, which is already created for us on Firebase.
+In this example, we will be using a Book database, which has already been created for us on Firebase.

 **Note: You may not get the same results as shown in the examples below.**

-**This is because as people experiment with the database they can delete or create new books.
-This way the database will inevitably change.**
+**This is because as people experiment with the database, they can delete or create new books.
+This way, the database will inevitably change.**

 Open **Postman** and create a new request.

-Choose **GET** for the method and for the **URL** copy and paste the following line into **Postman**:
+Choose **GET** for the method.
+For the **URL**, copy and paste the following line into **Postman**:

 `https://softuni-remotedb.firebaseio.com/.json`